sparkai-corp/slate/source/index.html.md

 The unit of work for the SparkAI service is an `engagement`.
 Any `engagement` request will be routed through the SparkAI service.

 ### Program
-A `program` is the meta-data asssociated with engagment requests made of the SparkAI service, such as clear instructions, categories, or reference material.
+A `program` is data asssociated with engagment requests made of the SparkAI service, such as clear instructions, categories, or reference material.
+A new `program` is created in conjunction with the SparkAI team.

 ### Resolution
 A `resolution` is the response to an `engagement` request.